btcpayserver/btcpayserver-doc/docs/Wallet.md

 ##### Signing with a wallet supporting PSBT

+PSBT (**Partially Signed Bitcoin transactions**) is an interchange format for Bitcoin transactions that are not fully signed yet.
-PSBT (**Partially Signed Bitcoin transactions**) are supported and can be signed with PSBT compatible wallets.
+PSBT is supported in BTCPay Server and can be signed with compatible hardware and software wallets.

+The construction of a fully signed Bitcoin transaction goes through the following steps:

+- A PSBT gets constructed with certain inputs and outputs, but no signatures
+- The exported PSBT can be imported by a wallet that supports this format
+- The transaction data can be inspected and signed using the wallet
+- The signed PSBT file gets exported from the wallet and imported with BTCPay Server
+- BTCPay Server produces the final Bitcoin transaction
+- You verify the result and broadcast it to the network

-Check this tutorial on how to [sign a transaction with ColdCard Hardware Wallet](./ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt) completely air-gaped.
+Check this tutorial on how to [sign a PSBT transaction with ColdCard Hardware Wallet](./ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt), completely offline/air-gapped.

 ##### Signing with a hardware wallet